Nikon D800 vs Panasonic FZ2500

 - More modern: Reflects 4 years and 7 months of technical progress since the D800 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ2500 emerges as the winner of the match-up (15 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ2500 is the clear winner of the contest (16 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Nikon D800 vs Panasonic FZ2500